 There are dozens of different weight training exercises that you can do, but I personally choose five that work the upper and lower body during the same session.

 I do three exercises for upper body strength.
 By this, I mean shoulders, back, and chest.
 This includes bench press, behind the neck press, and bent over rowing.
 I prefer bicep curls for my arms, and squats for my legs.
-Two other excellent exercises for seniors is the leg extension and quadriceps curl.
+Two other excellent exercises for seniors are the leg extension and quadriceps curl.

 Leg exercises are crucial for seniors because stronger leg muscles mean better balance and less risk of falling.
 It’s quite common for seniors who use walkers and canes to do away with them when they develop stronger leg muscles by incorporating a weight lifting routine as part of their weekly fitness routine.